 Contemporary Notables of the name Ennis (post 1700) +

 - Ethel Llewellyn Ennis (1932-2019), American jazz musician, known as the "First Lady of Jazz"

 - Major-General Riley Finley Ennis (1897-1963), American Deputy Commanding General 6th Army (1955-1957)

 - J. Howard Ennis, American politician, Member of Georgia State House of Representatives from Baldwin County, 1923-24

-- Mrs. J. H. Ennis, American Democrat politician, Delegate to Democratic National Convention from Georgia, 1940
+- Mrs. J. H. Ennis, American Democratic Party politician, Delegate to Democratic National Convention from Georgia, 1940

 - Howard T. Ennis, American politician, Representative from Delaware at-large, 1920